yangsu01/funance_blog/blogs/04-trading-with-arima/trading-with-arima.md

 Alright, no more theory, just applications.
 Lets see if we can make any money using ARIMA models...

 This is a continuation of the previous post: [_Time Series Analysis: ARIMA Models_](https://www.funance.lol/blog/2oH7rZlN6SorUF88mjEX9H/time-series-arima).
-All the theory used in this blog regarding ARIMA models can be found there.
+The theory used in this blog regarding ARIMA models can be found there.

 Suppose you are going to invest $100 in some stock.
 What investment strategy would yield the greatest returns?
 To be consistent, we will also be testing our strategies on the same stocks over the same time period.
 The tickers I chose are: